ultralytics/yolov5/utils/loggers/clearml/README.md

 With our agent running, we can give it some work.
 Remember from the HPO section that we can clone a task and edit the hyperparameters?
 We can do that from the interface too!

-🪄 Clone the experiment by right clicking it
+🪄 Clone the experiment by right-clicking it

 🎯 Edit the hyperparameters to what you wish them to be

-⏳ Enqueue the task to any of the queues by right clicking it
+⏳ Enqueue the task to any of the queues by right-clicking it

 ![Enqueue a task from the UI](https://github.com/thepycoder/clearml_screenshots/raw/main/enqueue.gif)